cedadev/jasmin-workshop/exercises/ex11/README.md

 This is the outline of what you need to do.
 The recommended way of doing each step is covered in the "Cheat Sheet" but you may wish to try solving it for yourself first.

 1. Login to a JASMIN scientific analysis server
-   * Launch two terminal sessions
+   * Launch two terminal sessions: terminal 1 will be used for compiling and testing codes on LOTUS while terminal 2 will be used for submitting and monitoring jobs
    * Access a JASMIN login server on each terminal (see exercise 01)
    * Choose a Sci server with the lowest load
    * Login to the chosen sci server on each terminal